ritsukasu/letter-for-winter/README.md

 1. Clone the repository.
 2. Ensure the music files (e.g., `music1.mp3`) are in the root folder.
 3. Make sure `winterlogo.png`, `winter.png`, and `winterlogo.png` are present.
-4. **Email Integration:** Ensure the form backend (like Formspree or a custom script) is configured with your email address to receive messages.
-I suggest EmailJs for customization.
+4. **Email Integration:** Ensure the form backend (like EmailJs or a custom script) is configured with your email address to receive messages.
 5. Open `index.html` in your favorite browser.

 ## 🛠️ Customization